 - A. The cook-off organizer is responsible for designating a Chief Judge (CJ).
 The CJ is responsible for everything associated with judging and shall have the final decision on all judging matters. - B. The organizer must also appoint a qualified person to be the Chief Scorekeeper (SK) and must ensure this person understands and follows all rules and procedures.
 The SK should recruit at least two additional helpers to assist with scorekeeping. - C. No one may judge, score-keep or break ties in a category where a relative or significant other is competing.
-Organizers are NOT to be involved or present in the judging area at any time a spouses or family members of event organizers are competing. - D. The CJ will select the remaining judges needed for the event.
-ICS recommends there be at least one judge for every two chili bowls or a minimum of five judges for each judging table. - E. The judging area will also need "wranglers" (aka, people who will help with anything!).
+Organizers are NOT to be involved or present in the judging area at any time spouses or family members of event organizers are competing. - D. There must be at least one judge for every two chili bowls or a minimum of five judges for each judging table.
+The CJ will select the judges needed for a final table is applicable. - E. The judging area will also need "wranglers" (aka, people who will help with anything!).
 Three to five wranglers are suggested and must be completely different people from those recruited to judge or score-keep.